SK53/indicia-docs/developing/data-model.rst

 for example a transect sample can capture metadata about the overall transect, then sub-samples can capture the records at exact points along the transect.

+Samples capture the entered map reference as both a plain text field (as entered by the recorder) and a spatial object ready for drawing on a map.
+We'll cover spatial data in detail in the next section.

 .. tip::

   Since a sample date can span several days, or may not be precisely known (especially